The Registered Exporter System (the REX system)

 - Does food exported to the EU have to come from an EU-authorised establishment?

-- For which services sectors can I find information on My Trade Assistant for Services and Investment?
+- Do I have to pay to use My Trade Assistant for Services and Investment?

-- For which countries can I find information on My Trade Assistant for Services and Investment?
+- In which languages in My Trade Assistant for Services and Investment available?